ssurabhi10/electron-demo-app/README.md

 Electron JS

 This is the example of ipc and notification alert in electron js.
-This app sends notification whenever BTC price beats given taeget price.
+This app sends notification whenever BTC price beats given target price.

 To start app run following commands: